 - provide a voice for our members with policy makers and promote the role of biomedical science in society.

-Biomedical science is a biology and chemistry related discipline used mostly in healthcare laboratories to identify, research, monitor and treat diseases.
+Biomedical science is practised in healthcare laboratories to identify, research, monitor and treat diseases.
 As one of the broadest areas of modern science, it focuses on the complexity of the human body and underpins much of modern medicine.

-Biomedical scientists and their staff mostly work in healthcare laboratories.
-They diagnose diseases and evaluate the effectiveness of treatment by analysing fluids and tissue samples from patients.
-In the UK alone, healthcare laboratories are involved in over 70% of diagnoses in the NHS, handling over 150 million samples every year.
+Biomedical scientists and laboratory staff analyse fluids and tissue samples from patients, identifying diseases and providing reports that highlight the effectiveness of potential treatments.
+In the UK alone, healthcare laboratories are involved in over 70% of diagnoses in the NHS and handle over 150 million samples every year.

-To protect public safety, anyone using the title 'Biomedical Scientist' must be Health & Care Professions Council (HCPC) registered and continue to meet HCPC standards.
+To protect public safety, anyone practising as a biomedical scientist must be registered with the Health and Care Professions Council (HCPC) and continue to meet their standards.

 The majority of our members work in healthcare, with many also based in university and veterinary laboratories, government agencies and services.
 Our members also work in the commercial sector and academia.